Policing in the UK: Serious and Organised Crime

 Police stop and search powers

-This Briefing Paper describes the police stop and search powers and outlines a recent history of their reform.
+This research briefing describes the police stop and search powers and outlines a recent history of their reform.
 It also discusses the available evidence on the effectiveness of stop and search.

 Knife Crime: Government Policy